-Metrics are critical to measuring the performance of your online store.
-Without them, it’s hard to know which initiatives are working and which are falling flat.
-There are many metrics to choose from today, but we believe that one stands above them all — revenue per visit (RPV).
+Ecommerce metrics are critical to measuring the performance of your online store.
+Without them, it’s hard to know which initiatives and strategies are working and which are falling flat.
+There are many eCommerce metrics to choose from today, but we believe that one stands above them all — revenue per visit (RPV).

 WHAT IS RPV?

 In a nutshell, RPV measures the revenue that your site generates per visit.
 Simple, right?
-While many merchants continue to rely on conversion rate (CR) as their primary site metric, revenue-focused eCommerce should focus on RPV as the most reliable yardstick for how well a site performs.
+While many merchants continue to rely on conversion rate (CR) as their primary eCommerce site metric, revenue-focused eCommerce should focus on RPV as the most reliable yardstick for how well a site performs.

 Why is RPV Important?